KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

  When little training data is available, it’s preferable to use a small network with few hidden layers (typically only one or two), in order to avoid severe overfitting.

+## 4 Fundamentals of machine learning

+This chapter will formalize some of your new intuition into a solid conceptual framework for attacking and solving deep-learning problems.
+We’ll consolidate all of these concepts—model evaluation, data preprocessing and feature engineering, and tackling overfitting—into a detailed seven-step workflow for tackling any machine-learning task.

+### 4.1 Four branches of machine learning

+binary classification, multiclass classification, and scalar regression.
+All three are instances of supervised learning, where the goal is to learn the relationship between training inputs and training targets.

+Supervised learning is just the tip of the iceberg—machine learning is a vast field with a complex subfield taxonomy.
+Machine-learning algorithms generally fall into four broad categories, described in the following sections

+#### 4.1.1 Supervised learning

+ It consists of learning to map input data to known targets (also called annotations), given a set of examples (often annotated by humans).

+Generally, almost all applications of deep learning that are in the spotlight these days belong in this category, such as optical character recognition, speech recognition, image classification, and language translation.

+ Sequence generation—Given a picture, predict a caption describing it.
+Sequence generation can sometimes be reformulated as a series of classification problems (such as repeatedly predicting a word or token in a sequence).
+ Syntax tree prediction—Given a sentence, predict its decomposition into a syntax tree.
+ Object detection—Given a picture, draw a bounding box around certain objects inside the picture.
+This can also be expressed as a classification problem (given many candidate bounding boxes, classify the contents of each one) or as a joint classification and regression problem, where the bounding-box coordinates are predicted via vector regression.
+ Image segmentation—Given a picture, draw a pixel-level mask on a specific object.

+#### 4.1.2 Unsupervised learning

+This branch of machine learning consists of finding interesting transformations of the input data without the help of any targets, for the purposes of data visualization, data compression, or data denoising, or to better understand the correlations present in the data at hand.
+Unsupervised learning is the bread and butter of data analytics, and it’s often a necessary step in better understanding a dataset before attempting to solve a supervised-learning problem.
+Dimensionality reduction and clustering are well-known categories of unsupervised learning.